stevenchanin/dyslexia/docs/FEATURE_DESIGN.md

 ### Module 2: Phonics & Decoding

 #### 2.1 Letter-Sound Association
-**Exercise: "Letter Sound Match"**
-- Flash letter or grapheme
+- Flash letter or grapheme on a card while a guide character traces it
-- Student says sound (voice recording) or selects from options
+- Student says sound (voice recording) or taps from illustrated options if mic permissions are off
 - Include digraphs (ch, sh, th) and vowel teams
 - Spaced repetition algorithm for retention

 **Exercise: "Sound Sort"**
-- Drag letters/graphemes to correct sound category
+- Drag letters/graphemes into color-coded “sound baskets” that play auditory feedback when opened
 - Visual and auditory reinforcement
 - Track mastery of each letter-sound pair

 #### 2.2 Word Decoding Practice
-**Exercise: "Word Builder Pro"**
-- Present word with sound-by-sound breakdown
+- Present word with sound-by-sound highlight while a bouncing ball tracks each phoneme
-- Student practices decoding with highlighting
+- Student practices decoding by sliding a finger across the letters (touch tracing) to reinforce left-to-right tracking
 - Adjustable speed for pronunciation
 - Real words and pseudowords mixed